sourcehut-mirrors/fennel-ls/README.md

 For now, the only way to install is to build from source, but I plan on adding fennel-ls to luarocks soon.

+### NixOS

+If you are using NixOS, you may use the included `/flake.nix` or `/default.nix` to to build the language server configure a development environment.

 ## Set Up Your Editor

 Once you've installed the binary somewhere on your computer, the next step is to set up your text editor!
 Each editor has a different way of doing it.